FreshVine/Documentation-Site/src/content/guide/getting-started/policy.md

 ### DMCA Takedown Requests

-Any takedown request for copyrighted material must prove the follow two:
+Any takedown request for copyrighted material must prove the follow:

 *  You own - or an authorized agent of - the copyright for the work in question.
 *  That the instance of use is not covered by Fair Use.